 Sweden offers its citizens some of the finest social programs that exist: universal health insurance, unlimited sick days, subsidized childcare, and free university tuition.
 These luxuries do not come without a cost, however, and Sweden’s tax rates are among the highest in the world.
 In addition to Swedish taxes, Americans living abroad cannot forget their US expatriate income tax return obligation or other reporting requirements, like FBAR.
 If you are considering a move to Sweden, you will want to examine what effect it could have on your expat income tax return, as well as the Swedish tax rates and deadlines.

-If you are a citizen or permanent resident of the United States, you are obligated as an expatriate to file a US income tax return with the IRS while living in Sweden – whether or not you have any US sourced income.
+If you are a US citizen working in Sweden, you are obligated as an expatriate to file a US income tax return with the IRS–whether or not you have any US sourced income.
 While the US imposes tax on all of the income of its citizens and permanent residents, listed below are the special provisions available within the IRS tax code that help to protect expatriates from double taxation.

 - A foreign tax credit can be used to lower your US tax liability on your foreign sourced income by certain amounts paid to a foreign government.

 - The Foreign Housing Exclusion allows an additional exclusion from income for certain amounts paid for household expenses that occur as a consequence of living abroad.

 Additional filing requirements may be necessary for foreign financial assets located overseas, including filing FBAR (FinCEN Form 114) with the U.S. Department of the Treasury and FATCA (Form 8938) with the IRS as part of your US income tax return.
 These must be filed whether the foreign financial assets are owned separately or jointly, or if you have signature authority of bank or financial accounts that have balances higher than the respective thresholds.